caitreid/chroma/README.md

     if (newPlace.classList.contains("puzzle__target")) {

     // find the dragged element's parent
-    // and append the square it's hover above dragged.parentElement.appendChild(event.target)
+    // and append the square it's hovering above dragged.parentElement.appendChild(event.target)

     // append dragged element to the new drop target